Charles Burnett (director): Awards and nominations

 In 1988 Burnett won a MacArthur Fellowship for his work as an independent filmmaker.

 Burnett earned the Freedom in Film Award from the First Amendment Center and the Nashville Independent Film Festival.
 The award was given to Burnett to honor his commitment to presenting cultural and historical content that he felt needed to be discussed, rather than focusing on commercial success.
 Burnett was honored by the Film Society of Lincoln Center and the Human Rights Watch International Film Festival in 1997.
 In addition, Burnett was presented grants by the Rockefeller Foundation, the National Endowment for the Arts, and the J.P.
 Getty Foundation.
 The prestigious Howard University's Paul Robeson Award was given to Burnett for achievement in cinema.
 To honor his achievements, the mayor of Seattle declared February 20, 1997, Charles Burnett Day.

-In September 2017 it was announced that Burnett was to receive a Governors Award – known as an "honorary Oscar" – from the Academy of Motion Picture Arts and Sciences.
+In September 2017 it was announced that Burnett was to receive the Academy Honorary Award Oscar from the Academy of Motion Picture Arts and Sciences.